 • - for missing or completely damaged inventory items - their actual cost;

-• - for missing or completely damaged fixed assets - their residual value (initial value minus the amount of accrued depreciation);
+• - for missing or completely damaged fixed assets - their residual value (initial cost minus the amount of accrued depreciation);

 • - for partially damaged material assets - the amount of determined losses, etc.

-For shortages and damage to valuables, entries are made on the debit of account 94 from the credit of the accounts for recording the named values.
+For shortages and damage to valuables, entries are made in the debit of account 94 from the credit of the accounts of the said valuables.

-When the buyer, upon acceptance of the valuables received from the suppliers, reveals a shortage or damage, then the amount of the shortage, within the limits provided for in the contract, he refers to the debit of account 94 from the credit of account 60 "Settlements with suppliers and contractors" when posting the valuables.
-The buyer presents the amount of losses in excess of the amounts provided for in the contract to the supplier or transport organization and takes into account the debit of account 76 (sub-account "Calculations on claims") and the credit of account 60.
+When the buyer, upon acceptance of valuables received from suppliers, identifies a shortage or damage, then the amount of the shortage within the limits provided for in the contract is attributed when capitalizing the valuables to the debit of account 94 from the credit of account 60 “Settlements with suppliers and contractors”.
+The buyer presents the amount of losses in excess of the amounts stipulated in the contract to the supplier or transport organization and is recorded in the debit of account 76 (sub-account “Settlements for claims”) and the credit of account 60.

-If the court refuses to recover the amounts of losses from suppliers or transport organizations, the amount previously debited to account 76 (sub-account "Calculations on claims") is debited to account 94.
+If the court refuses to collect losses from suppliers or transport organizations, the amount previously debited to account 76 (sub-account “Settlements for claims”) is written off to account 94.

-At the same time, the indicated amount is reflected in the usual entry on the debit of accounts 62 or 51, 52 and the credit of account 76 "Settlements with various debtors and creditors".
+At the same time, the specified amount is reflected by a regular entry in the debit of accounts 62 or 51, 52 and the credit of account 76 “Settlements with various debtors and creditors.”
 When transferring amounts to the buyer, account 76 is debited in correspondence with account 51.
-The supplier must also reverse the turnover on the debit of account 90 and the credit of account 43 "Finished products".
-The amount recovered in this way on account 43 is then written off to the debit of account 94.
+The supplier must also reverse the turnover on the debit of account 90 and the credit of account 43 “Finished products”.
+The amount thus restored to account 43 is then written off to the debit of account 94.

-The credit of account 94 reflects the write-off:
+On the credit of account 94 the write-off is reflected:

-• - shortages and damage to valuables within the limits provided for in the contract - to the accounting records of material assets (when they are identified during procurement);
+• - shortages and damage to valuables within the limits stipulated in the contract - to the accounts of material assets (when they are identified during procurement);

 • - shortages and damage to valuables within the limits of natural loss - to the accounts of production costs and sales costs (when they are identified during storage or sale);

-• - shortages of valuables in excess of the values (norms) of loss, losses from damage - to the debit of account 73 (sub-account "Calculations for compensation of material damage");
+• - shortage of valuables in excess of the values (norms) of loss, losses from damage - to the debit of account 73 (sub-account “Calculations for compensation of material damage”);

-• - shortages of valuables in excess of the values (norms) of loss and losses from damage to valuables in the absence of specific perpetrators, as well as shortages of inventory items, the collection of which was refused by the court due to the groundlessness of claims - to account 91.
+• - shortage of valuables in excess of the values (norms) of loss and losses from damage to valuables in the absence of specific culprits, as well as shortage of inventory items, the recovery of which was refused by the court due to the groundlessness of the claims - to account 91.

-The credit of account 94 reflects amounts in the amounts and amounts accepted for accounting in the debit of the specified account.
-At the same time, the missing or damaged material assets are written off to the accounts for accounting for production costs (sales costs) at their actual cost.
+The credit of account 94 reflects amounts in the amounts and values accepted for accounting in the debit of the specified account.
+At the same time, missing or damaged material assets are written off to the production cost (sales cost) accounts at their actual cost.

-As the due amount is recovered from the guilty person, the indicated difference is written off to the debit of account 98 and the credit of account 91.
+As the amount due is collected from the guilty person, the specified difference is written off to the debit of account 98 and the credit of account 91.

-Shortfalls in valuables identified in the reporting year, but related to previous reporting periods, recognized as financially responsible persons or for which there are court decisions to recover from the guilty persons, are reflected in the debit of account 94 and the credit of account 98.
+Shortages of valuables identified in the reporting year, but relating to previous reporting periods, recognized by financially responsible persons or for which there are court decisions to recover from the guilty persons, are reflected in the debit of account 94 and the credit of account 98.

-At the same time, account 73 is debited to these amounts (sub-account "Calculations for compensation for material damage") and account 94 is credited.
+At the same time, account 73 is debited with these amounts (sub-account “Calculations for compensation of material damage”) and account 94 is credited.
 As the debt is repaid, account 98 is debited and account 91 is credited.

-Account 96 "Reserves for future expenses" is used to summarize information on the status and movement of amounts reserved in order to evenly include expenses in production costs and sales expenses.
-In particular, the following amounts may be reflected on this account:
+Account 96 “Reserves for future expenses” is used to summarize information about the status and movement of amounts reserved for the purpose of uniform inclusion of expenses in production costs and selling expenses.
+In particular, this account may reflect the following amounts:

-• - forthcoming vacation pay (including payments for social insurance and security) to employees of the organization;
+• - upcoming payment of vacations (including payments for social insurance and security) to the organization’s employees;

-• - for the payment of annual remuneration for the length of service;
+• - for the payment of annual remuneration for long service;

 • - production costs for preparatory work due to the seasonal nature of production;

-• - forthcoming costs for land reclamation and implementation of other environmental measures;
+• - upcoming costs for land reclamation and implementation of other environmental measures;

 • - for warranty repairs and warranty service.

-The reservation of certain amounts is reflected in the credit of account 96 in correspondence with the accounts of accounting for production costs and sales expenses.
+The reservation of certain amounts is reflected on the credit of account 96 in correspondence with the accounts of production costs and sales costs.

-The actual expenses for which the reserve was previously formed are charged to the debit of account 96 in correspondence, in particular, with the accounts:
+Actual expenses for which a reserve was previously created are debited to account 96 in correspondence, in particular, with the accounts:

-• - 70 "Settlements with personnel for remuneration" - for the amount of remuneration to employees during the holidays and annual remuneration for length of service;
+• - 70 “Settlements with personnel for remuneration” - for the amount of remuneration to employees during vacation and annual remuneration for length of service;

-• - 23 "Auxiliary production" - for the cost of repair of fixed assets, produced by the subdivision of the organization.
+• - 23 “Auxiliary production” - for the cost of repairs of fixed assets carried out by a division of the organization.

 The correctness of the formation and use of amounts for a particular reserve is periodically (and at the end of the year - mandatory) checked according to estimates, calculations and, if necessary, adjusted.

-Analytical accounting on account 96 is carried out for individual reserves.
+Analytical accounting for account 96 is carried out for separate reserves.

-Account 97 "Deferred expenses" is used to summarize information on expenses incurred in this, but related to future reporting periods.
-In particular, this account may reflect the costs associated with mining and preparation work, pre-production work due to their seasonal nature, the development of new industries, installations and units, land reclamation and the implementation of other environmental measures that are unevenly performed during years of repair of fixed assets (when the organization does not create an appropriate reserve or fund), etc.
+Account 97 "Expenditures of future periods" is used to summarize information about expenses incurred in a given period, but relating to future reporting periods.
+In particular, this account may reflect expenses associated with mining and preparatory work, work on preparation for production due to their seasonal nature, the development of new production facilities, installations and units, land reclamation and the implementation of other environmental measures carried out unevenly during year by repair of fixed assets (when the organization does not create an appropriate reserve or fund), etc.

-The expenses recorded on account 97 are written off to the debit of accounts 20 "Main production", 23 "Auxiliary production", 25 "General production expenses", 26 "General expenses", 44 "Sale expenses", etc.
+Expenses recorded on account 97 are written off to the debit of accounts 20 “Main production”, 23 “Auxiliary production”, 25 “General production expenses”, 26 “General business expenses”, 44 “Sales expenses”, etc.

-Analytical accounting on account 97 is carried out by types of expenses.
+Analytical accounting for account 97 is carried out by type of expense.

-Account 98 "Deferred income" is intended to summarize information on income received (accrued) in the reporting period, but relating to future reporting periods, as well as upcoming debt receipts for shortages identified in the reporting period for previous years, and the difference between the amount due recovery from the perpetrators, and the cost of valuables accepted for accounting when shortages and damage are identified.
+Account 98 “Deferred Income” is intended to summarize information on income received (accrued) in the reporting period, but relating to future reporting periods, as well as upcoming receipts of debt for shortfalls identified in the reporting period for previous years, and the differences between the amount due recovery from the guilty parties, and the value of valuables accepted for accounting when shortages and damage are identified.

 Sub-accounts can be opened for account 98: